violetrollergirl/violetrollergirl.com/booking-guide/index.md

 * schedule [an introductory call]({% link index.html %}#rate-add-ons-and-online-intro-call-and-deposit-20-minutes) so we can get on the phone and talk things out or settle any pre-date nerves.
 * demonstrate good etiquette by [sending me a tip]({% link index.html %}#links-group-tip-me) or buying me a gift off [my wishlist]({% link index.html %}#links-throne) as a show of good faith and to compensate me for the additional time.

-## Enjoy the anticipation of our date
+## Enjoy the building anticipation of our upcoming date

 Once we've worked out the details, you can simply enjoy the building anticipation of our time together!